Table of Contents

 Ativisha, Indian Atis, Atis, Atees or Aconitum heterophyllum is found in Himalayan region.
 It is known as Ativisha, Aruna, Shuklakanda, Bhangura, Ghunavallabha, Ghunapriya, Kaashmira, Vira, Visha, and Shishubhaishajya in Ayurveda.

 Atees or Aconitum heterophyllum occurs in the alpine Himalayas of Sikkim, Nepal and adjoining parts of southern Tibet also from Kashmir to the Kumaun hills at altitudes of 2500-3900 meters.
-The root and tuber of plant are used in internal prescriptions for fevers, rheumatic conditions and for loss of vitality.
+The root and tuber of the plant are used in internal prescriptions for fevers, rheumatic conditions and for loss of vitality.

 General Information of Ativisha (Aconitum heterophyllum)